domluna/tinyrag/README.md

 max    62.473 ns
 ```

-Still, it's good to know in a perfect environment, such as an isolated machine, you could make really good use of the hardware.
+It's good to know in a perfect environment, such as an isolated machine, you could make really good use of the hardware.

-Let's say though each comparison takes 50ns, then we can search over 20M rows in a second, if we utilized 4 cores then 80M rows.
+Let's say each comparison takes 50ns, then we can search over 20M rows in a second, or 80M rows if we used 4 cores.

 1M rows should take 12ms over 4 cores.
-And Wikipedia at 3.4M ~42.5ms.
+And Wikipedia at 3.4M rows 42.5ms.

 In practice it turns out it's faster than this: